 Modern medicine has not been kind to Dr. Linus Pauling.
 He is the only person to have received two unshared Nobel Prizes: one for Chemistry in 1954 and one for Peace in 1962.
 But it is his research into vitamin C for cancer and vitamin C for the common cold that has disturbed most health professionals.
-They have spent years trying to dispute his enthusiasm for vitamin C.
+They have spent years trying to dispute his enthusiasm for vitamin C. A brand new study in the highly respected journal PLOS One (June 10, 2026) suggests that Dr. Pauling may have also been right that vitamin C is essential for improving brain health!

-Dr. Linus Pauling Gets Trashed:
+Dr. Linus Pauling Gets Trashed

 The headlines have been ruthless: